coderuse/connect-cas/README.md

   app.get( '/loggedin' ):
 ```
 When browser request for loggedin route
-If the user not autheticated by CAS thenn redirect the request to cas login page and get the ticket from CAS after succesful login.
+  - If the user not autheticated by CAS then redirect the request to cas login page and get the ticket from CAS after succesful login.
-After validating the ticket respond to the browser with res.render( 'loggedin' )
+  - After validating the ticket respond to the browser with res.render( 'loggedin' )
-If the user is Already authentiated then it as normal flow respond with res.render( 'loggedin' )
+  - If the user is already authentiated then it as normal flow respond with res.render( 'loggedin' )

 ###Logout Implementaion in Node app: